The-SamminAter/lol-limewire/README.md

 ---

 # Disclaimer:
 ### I am not responsible for any damage to your computer.
-Do not run any of the scripts contaied in this repo on a computer which you are not authorized to run this on (pretty much, anyone else's computer)
+Do not run any of the scripts contaied in this repo on a computer which you are not authorized to run this on (pretty much, anyone else's computer, unless you have their consent)

 ---